CurveDocs/curve-resources/docs/crvusd/loan-details.md

 - $\text{liqDiscount}$ : the liquidation discount for the market (how much to discount the collateral value for safety during hard-liquidation).
 - $\text{debt}$ : the debt of the user
 - $s$ : an estimation of how much crvUSD a user would have after converting all collateral through their bands in soft-liquidation.
 This can be very roughly estimated as: $\text{collateral} \times \left( \frac{\text{softLiqUpperLimit} - \text{softLiqLowerLimit}}{2} \right)$
-- $p$ : The value between soft-liquidation and the current price.
+- $p$ : The value above the soft-liquidation bands.
 Found by multiplying the amount of collateral by how far above soft-liquidation the current price is.
 If user is in or below soft-liquidation, this value is 0.
 - $\text{collateral}$ - The amount of collateral a user has, e.g., if a user has 5 wBTC, this value is 5.
+- $\text{priceAboveBands}$ - The price difference between the oracle price and the top of the user's soft-liquidation range (upper limit of top band).
+See applet below.
 - $\text{collateralPrice}$ - The price of a single unit of the collateral asset, e.g., if the collateral asset is wBTC, this value is the price of 1 wBTC.

 ### **Health Calculator**

-*Use the applet below to simulate how health works, soft-liquidation losses are given as numbers in a comma separated list, the first number is the starting band onwards.*
+*Use the applet below to simulate how health works, soft-liquidation losses are given as numbers in a comma separated list, the first number is the starting band onwards.
+The light blue shaded areas in the bands represent the value without using the soft-liquidation discounts, while the dark blue areas are the values after discounting.*

 <div style="border: 1px solid #ccc; padding: 20px; margin-bottom: 20px;">
 <h4>Inputs:</h4>